• Ntc

 Reading Time: 7 mins read

-If it goes to the government announcement, the ban on unregistered social media will come into effect from tonight (September 03, 2025, 12:00 AM).
-The ban will apply to Meta platforms such as Facebook, Instagram, and others, such as X (Formerly Twitter).
+The ban on unregistered social media platform in Nepal will come into effect from September 04, 2025).
+The ban applies to Meta platforms such as Facebook, Instagram, and others, such as X (Formerly Twitter).
 But while that sounds fair from the government’s perspective, it may also affect the country in multiple ways, from bandwidth patterns to businesses.
 This post explores the effects of social network ban in Nepal.

-The ban could follow after many instances of the government’s warning to social media to register in Nepal
+The ban follows many instances of the government’s warning to social media to register in Nepal

 Table of contents